reactjs/react.dev/content/docs/reference-react-component.md

 ### Rarely Used Lifecycle Methods

 The methods in this section correspond to uncommon use cases.
-They're handy once in a while, but most of your components probably don't need any of them.

-**You can see most of the methods below on [this interactive lifecycle diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) if you click the "Show less common lifecycles" checkbox at the top of it.**
+They're handy once in a while, but most of your components probably don't need any of them. **You can see most of the methods below on [this lifecycle diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) if you click the "Show less common lifecycles" checkbox at the top of it.**

 ### `shouldComponentUpdate()`